slowernews/wisdom-tldr/README.md

 ===
 ###On communication

 Management is about communication.

+> *'Instead of generalizing and saying «management is useless» it's more correct to say «bad management is counterproductive».'*

+> *'Spend 1 hour a day just talking to your people and everything will be OK.'*

 Being a boss to be equal parts manager and psychotherapist.

-> *'Spend 1 hour a day just talking to your people and everything will be OK.'*

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».
 Some people also go through «incompetent and confident», «where the best option is often to stand back and act as a safety net while letting the person learn whatever lesson they needed to learn.' -- exelius*

-> *'Instead of generalizing and saying «management is useless» it's more correct to say «bad management is counterproductive».'*

-ADVICE:

 > *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

-===
-###On giving feedback

 A manager shouldn't add his two cents, specially on subjective stuff, unless he's certain the delivered work is not good enough.
 By the other hand, if feedback is needed, give a reason.